How much do polished concrete floors cost?

 Polished Concrete Patio & Driveway Cost

-Polishing a concrete patio or driveway costs $3 to $8 per square foot on average, depending on the size, complexity, number of colors, and sheen.
+A polishing a concrete patio or driveway costs $3 to $8 per square foot, depending on the size, complexity, number of colors, and sheen.
 Outdoor polished concrete requires ongoing maintenance to retain its look and lengthen its lifespan.

 Treated Concrete Floors Cost

-In addition to polishing, other options to treat floors include griding and sealing, burnished, and epoxy coating.
+In addition to polishing, other options to treat floors include griding and sealing, burnishing, and epoxy coating.